 Specifying a particular value for the kernel function PRF𝐊 defines a concrete example set of authentication and key generation algorithms.
 In this clause, one block cipher based kernel is specified, thereby fully defining one concrete example algorithm set (referred to as MILENAGE-256).

 The kernel is required to produce outputs which are qualitatively pseudo-random (i.e., indistinguishable from outputs of a randomly chosen function) [2].
-As such, this does not require the kernel to be a permutation (i.e., a one-to-one mapping).
-One of the kernels defined is a permutation, while the other is not.
+The kernels defined is a permutation.

-8.4.1 MILENAGE-256-R: The Rijndael-256-256 PRF kernel
+8.4.1 MILENAGE-256: The Rijndael-256-256 PRF kernel

 The kernel selected as part of MILENAGE-256 is the block cipher Rijndael-256-256, as defined in clause 11.
-The algorithm with Rijndael-256-256 kernel is referred to as MILENAGE-256-R. Recall that AES-(128/192/256) is identical to Rijndael-128- (128/192/256), the algorithm originally proposed (and ultimately successful) as the Advanced Encryption Standard [5].
-MILENAGE-256-R employs Rijndael-256-256, which uses a 256- bit key and operates on 256-bit blocks.
-Hence, for MILENAGE-256-R the PRF shall be defined as:
+Recall that AES-(128/192/256) is identical to Rijndael-128- (128/192/256), the algorithm originally proposed (and ultimately successful) as the Advanced Encryption Standard [5].
+MILENAGE-256 employs Rijndael-256-256, which uses a 256- bit key and operates on 256-bit blocks.
+Hence, for MILENAGE-256 the PRF shall be defined as:

 PRF𝐊(𝑋) = the result of applying the Rijndael-256-256 encryption algorithm to the 256-bit value X under a 256-bit key K.